 Phoenix Park is one of the largest walled city parks in the world, covering 1,750 acres, and it’s completely free to enter.

-Beyond the resident deer, you’ve got Dublin Zoo, the Áras an Uachtaráin (the Irish President’s official residence), the Papal Cross, and kilometres of trails and open green space to explore.
+Beyond the Guide to Finding The Phoenix Park Deer in Dublin, you’ve got Dublin Zoo, the Áras an Uachtaráin (the Irish President’s official residence), the Papal Cross, and kilometres of trails and open green space to explore.

 It’s one of the best free things to do in Dublin and easily fills half a day if you do it right.

-The honest caveat: the park is too big to cover on foot, and if you walk in without a plan you’ll barely scratch the surface.
+The main thing to know: the park is too big to cover on foot, and if you walk in without a plan you’ll barely scratch the surface.

 Rent a bike from one of the nearby hire spots near Parkgate Street and you’ll cover far more ground.